France: Language

 The official language is French, a Romance language derived from Latin.
 Since 1635, the Académie Française has been the official authority on the French language, although its recommendations carry no legal weight.
 There are also regional languages spoken in France, such as Occitan, Breton, Catalan, Flemish (Dutch dialect), Alsatian (German dialect), Basque, and Corsican (Italian dialect).
 Italian was the official language of Corsica up to 1859.
 Although regional languages do not have the status of official languages, they are recognised by Article 75-1 of the constitution as part of France's heritage.

 The government does not regulate the choice of language in publications by individuals, but the use of French is required by law in commercial and workplace communications.
 The French government tries to promote French in the EU and globally through institutions such as the Organisation internationale de la Francophonie.
 There are 77 vernacular minority languages, eight spoken in Metropolitan France and 69 in the overseas territories.

-According to the 2007 Adult Education survey, part of a project by the European Union and carried out in France by INSEE and based on a sample of 15,350 persons, French is the native language of 87% of the population, or roughly 56 million people, followed by Arabic (3.6%, 2.3 million), Portuguese (1.5%, 960,000), Spanish (1.2%, 770,000) and Italian (1.0%, 640,000).
+According to the 2007 Adult Education Survey, part of a project by the European Union and carried out in France by INSEE and based on a sample of 15,350 persons, French was the native language of 87% of the population, or roughly 56 million people, followed by Arabic (3.6%, 2.3 million), Portuguese (1.5%, 960,000), Spanish (1.2%, 770,000) and Italian (1.0%, 640,000).